NoXDev-rblx/HIPFIRE-ENGINE/README.md

 ## 📚 Docs & Examples

 Documentation, examples, and setup guides will be added soon.
-Check the `examples/` folder for sample weapons.
+Check the `examples/` folder for sample weapons soon.

 ---